crisosron/Chatter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Chatter
 This is a desktop chat application built using the [Electron](https://electronjs.org/) framework which serves as a wrapper for the application.
-[React](https://electronjs.org/) is used for building the front end, while [Socket.IO](https://socket.io/) is used to achieve communication between clients and the server.
+[React](https://electronjs.org/) is used for building the front end, while [Socket.IO](https://socket.io/) is used to achieve realtime communication between clients and the server, while also enabling the event-based nature of the application.
+[MongoDB](https://www.mongodb.com/) is also used as the database platform to manage some of the information related to the application, such as registered users and groups.

 # Development Notes
 ## Setting up Electron with React